 It involves advertising, incentive, discounts, word of mouth, or anything that promotes a good image.

-You can easily find iPhones on online and offline platforms, and they are always available on giant e-commerce stores like Amazon.
+You can easily find iPhones on online and offline platforms.

 What Are the Four C’s of the Marketing Mix?

-As marketing has evolved, the focus has shifted from business to customer, and companies now resort to a more customer-centric approach.
+As marketing has evolved, the focus has shifted from business to customer.
+Companies now resort to a more customer-centric approach.